mkhateri/USFetal-Compounding-Tools/README.md

 ##  Citation

-🙏 If you find this toolbox useful in your work, please cite:
+🙏 If you find this toolbox useful in your work, please consider starring the repo ⭐ and citing our paper:

 ```bibtex
 @article{khateri2026usfetal,